TheLastArchive/DiscordBot/README.md

 The bot is written in [NodeJS](https://nodejs.org/en/) using the [DiscordJS](https://discord.js.org/#/) module.
 This bot was developed in collaboration with [a friend](https://github.com/cdl-rajesh)

-This is a public-friendly version of the repo without any sensitive information that I will do my best to keep updated as the bot is developed over time.
+This is a public-friendly version of the repo without any sensitive information.
+I will do my best to keep this repo updated as the bot is developed over time.

 # Commands